set colors for 2-D plots

 If colorlist is a non-empty list of colors, then the current list of colors is set to colorlist.
 If colorlist is the string "default" or "Default", then the current list of colors is reset to default colors.
 If colorlist is the string "Classic", then the list of colors used in Maple 15 and earlier versions is used.
 In all cases, the previously saved list is returned.

-If you wish to use an alternative to the default palette every time you run Maple, it is recommended that you put the setcolors call in your Maple initialization file.
-(See maple for more information.)
+If you wish to use an alternative to the default palette every time you run Maple, it is recommended that you put the plots:-setcolors call in your Maple initialization file.
+(See Create Maple Initialization File for more information.)

 If setcolors is called with no arguments, then the current list is returned unchanged.